What Are the Best WooCommerce Security Tips? (10 Must-Do Steps)

 If your site gets hacked, the hackers might put harmful code on your site to trick your visitors.
 They could also attack your site to make it slow or even shut it down.

-So, it’s super important to keep those extra features up to date.
+So, it’s important to keep those extra features up to date.
 When you update them, it’s like fixing problems and making them work better.
 It also makes your site safer and more reliable.

 Set up a Firewall Using WordPress Security Plugins